International Tourism and Hospitality Journal (ITHJ)

 Abstract:

-Corresponding Author Affiliation*: Faculty of Tourism and Hotel Management, Helwan University, Egypt
+Corresponding Author Affiliation*: Hotel Management Department, Faculty of Tourism and Hotel Management Helwan University, Cairo, Egypt

 Print ISSN: 2616-518X; Online ISSN: 2616-4701